LLNL/scr/doc/rst/users/overview.rst

 SCR manages numerous files and directories to cache datasets and to record its internal state.
 There are three fundamental types of directories: control, cache, and prefix directories.
-For a detailed illustration of how these files and directories are arranged, see the example presented in Section :ref:`sec-directories_example`.
+For a detailed illustration of how these files and directories are arranged, see the example presented in :ref:`sec-directories_example`.

-The *control directory* is where SCR writes files to store internal state about the current run.
+The *control directory* is where SCR writes files to store its internal state about the current run.
 This directory is expected to be stored in node-local storage.
 SCR writes multiple, small files in the control directory, and it may access these files frequently.